rodmoioliveira/myblog/content/blog/one-liners-counting-files-and-loc.md

 +++
-title = "One-Liners: Counting Files and LOC" description = "Sometimes it is useful to count the number of files and/or LOC a project has." date = 2021-10-25 slug = "one-liners-counting-files-and-loc" draft = false
+title = "One-Liners: Counting Files and LOC" description = "How to count the number of files and/or LOC a project has." date = 2021-10-25 slug = "one-liners-counting-files-and-loc" draft = false